El Salvador: Conquest of Cuzcatlán and Managuara

 The Spanish efforts were firmly resisted by Pipil and their Mayan-speaking neighbours.
 They defeated the Spaniards and what was left of their Tlaxcalan allies, forcing them to withdraw to Guatemala.
 After being wounded, Alvarado abandoned the war and appointed his brother, Gonzalo de Alvarado, to continue the task.
 Two subsequent expeditions (the first in 1525, followed by a smaller group in 1528) brought the Pipil under Spanish control, since the Pipil also were weakened by a regional epidemic of smallpox.
 In 1525, the conquest of Cuzcatlán was completed and the city of San Salvador was established.
 The Spanish faced much resistance from the Pipil and were not able to reach eastern El Salvador, the area of the Lencas.

-In 1526 the Spanish founded the garrison town of San Miguel in northern Managuara—territory of the Lenca, headed by another explorer and conquistador, Luis de Moscoso Alvarado, nephew of Pedro Alvarado.
+In 1526, the Spanish founded the garrison town of San Miguel in northern Managuara—territory of the Lenca, headed by another explorer and conquistador, Luis de Moscoso Alvarado, nephew of Pedro Alvarado.
 Oral history holds that a Maya-Lenca crown princess, Antu Silan Ulap I, organized resistance to the conquistadors.
-The kingdom of the Lenca was alarmed by de Moscoso's invasion, and Antu Silan travelled from village to village, uniting all the Lenca towns in present-day El Salvador and Honduras against the Spaniards.
+The commonwealth of the Lenca was alarmed by de Moscoso's invasion, and Antu Silan travelled from village to village, uniting all the Lenca towns in present-day El Salvador and Honduras against the Spaniards.
 Through surprise attacks and overwhelming numbers, they were able to drive the Spanish out of San Miguel and destroy the garrison.

 For ten years the Lencas prevented the Spanish from building a permanent settlement.
 Then the Spanish returned with more soldiers, including about 2,000 forced conscripts from indigenous communities in Guatemala.
 They pursued the Lenca leaders further up into the mountains of Intibucá.

 Antu Silan Ulap eventually handed over control of the Lenca resistance to Lempira (also called Empira).
 Lempira was noteworthy among indigenous leaders in that he mocked the Spanish by wearing their clothes after capturing them and using their weapons captured in battle.
 Lempira fought in command of thousands of Lenca forces for six more years in Managuara until he was killed in battle.
 The remaining Lenca forces retreated into the hills.
 The Spanish were then able to rebuild their garrison town of San Miguel in 1537.